 - If there is an attack, leave the affected area immediately, if it is safe to do so.

 Terrorism threat worldwide

 Since 2015, there have been significant pressures on border controls in Europe due to the movement of asylum seekers.
-While the impact on Portugal has been limited, be sure to carry your passport when crossing borders, even within the
+While the impact in Portugal has been limited, carry your passport when crossing borders, even within the

-Schengen zone.
-Check border conditions through local news sources and transport providers directly.
+Schengen area.
+Check border conditions through local news sources and transport providers.

 Beaches and swimming

 Deaths by drowning occur every year on Portuguese beaches and in swimming pools.
 You could be fined if you disobey lifeguard warnings or flags.

 Never leave belongings unattended on the beach.
 Youth gangs have been known to congregate along the beaches between Lisbon and Cascais, and have occasionally robbed beach-goers.

 Take warning flags on beaches seriously.
 The red flag indicates danger; never enter the water when the red flag is flying.
 The yellow flag indicates you may paddle at the water's edge, but not swim.
 The green flag indicates it's safe to swim.
 The chequered flag means the beach is temporarily unattended.

 Pay attention to signs warning of cliff erosion and remain behind the barriers at viewing spots.
 Falling rocks are a hazard, particularly in the Algarve.
 You can be fined if you ignore warning signs.